 Ultimately, the goal of replantation surgery is to give the patient back as much use of the injured area as possible.

-Should an emergency as such occur, the detached part should be placed in a clean plastic bag, and stored with a separate bag of ice, as shown below or in any of a thermal box.
+Should an emergency happen, the detached part should be placed in a clean plastic bag, and stored with a separate bag of ice, as shown below or in any of a thermal box.

 It is important that you approach a hospital that performs Reconstructive Microsurgery for immediate treatment.